13 Best Zoom Alternatives of 2023 (and How to Use Them)

 - Enterprise Plan: Quote-based

-The free plan allows 100 participants, the Starter plan allows 150 participants, while Business and Enterprise plans allow up to 200 and 100,000 attendees, respectively.
+The free plan allows 100 meeting participants, the Starter plan allows 150 attendees, while Business and Enterprise plans allow up to 200 and 100,000 attendees, respectively.

 Best for personal use and startups (Free).

 Google Hangouts is a simple communication tool by Google that is available on both mobile and desktop.
 You can use it to message contacts, start free video or voice calls, conduct small meetings, etc. It helps you do both one-on-one and group video calls with up to 10 users at a time.

 Plus, everyone with a Gmail account can use Google Hangouts without any paid subscription.
 Google’s communication platform helps you host up to 150 participants on an audio call, with video call limited to only 10 participants.